souffle-lang/souffle-lang.github.io/_docs/execute.md

 permalink: /docs/execute/
 ---

-Soufflé has various command line options to control the execution mode and parameterize the compilation/interpretation.
+Soufflé has various command line options to control the execution mode and parameterise the Soufflé input program.

 # Include Directory